microsoft/WhatTheHack/000-HowToHack/WTH-HowToHostAHack.md

 ## What do you need to host a What The Hack event?

-At minimum, three things:
+At a minimum, three things:
 1. [Hack Content](#hack-content)
 1. [Microsoft Teams](#microsoft-teams)
 1. [People](#people)

 ### Hack Content

-First and most important is hack content!
+First and most important is hack content.
 The What The Hack collection has many different hackathons that have been contributed.

 Choose a hack from the [What The Hack Collection](../readme.md#what-the-hack-collection)